dwave-examples/clustering/README.rst

 .. image:: readme_imgs/logical_graph.png

-* In the actual D-Wave Inspector, you can actually hover over these nodes and find out which data point and colour they represent and the BQM weights that are placed on them.
+* In the actual D-Wave Inspector, you can hover over these nodes and find out which data point and colour they represent and the BQM weights that are placed on them.

 Close together data points should be in the same cluster